nunofvg/CryptoDash/replit.md

 ## Overview

 This is an enhanced cryptocurrency dashboard that displays comprehensive market indicators and trends with live charting capabilities.
-The application provides real-time data about the crypto market including total market capitalization, Bitcoin dominance, Fear & Greed index, Altcoin Season Index, and worldwide Coinbase app rankings.
-Features include interactive charts showing data variation over time and direct links to Google Trends analysis.
-It's designed as a single-page application that aggregates multiple data sources into a clean, responsive interface with Chart.js visualizations.
+The application features a spectacular introduction page showcasing "The Greatest of All Time: Nuno Vieira Gonçalves" with premium UI design, followed by a professional dashboard showing real-time crypto market data including total market capitalization, Bitcoin dominance, Fear & Greed index, Altcoin Season Index, and worldwide Bitcoin search trends.
+Features include interactive charts with 1-year historical data, status indicators, smooth navigation between intro and dashboard pages, and modern glass-morphism design with animated elements.

 ## User Preferences